John McCain: Prisoner of war

 McCain was taken prisoner of war on October 26, 1967.
 He was flying his 23rd bombing mission over North Vietnam when his A-4E Skyhawk was shot down by a missile over Hanoi.
 McCain fractured both arms and a leg when he ejected from the aircraft, and nearly drowned after he parachuted into Trúc Bạch Lake.
 Some North Vietnamese pulled him ashore, then others crushed his shoulder with a rifle butt and bayoneted him.
 McCain was then transported to Hanoi's main Hỏa Lò Prison, nicknamed the "Hanoi Hilton".

 Although McCain was seriously wounded and injured, his captors refused to treat him.
-They beat and interrogated him to get information, and he was given medical care only when the North Vietnamese discovered that his father was an admiral.
+They beat and interrogated him and he was given medical care only when the North Vietnamese discovered that his father was an admiral.
 His status as a prisoner of war (POW) made the front pages of major American newspapers.

 McCain spent six weeks in the hospital, where he received marginal care.
 He had lost 50 lb, he was in a chest cast, and his gray hair had turned white.
 McCain was sent to a different camp on the outskirts of Hanoi.
 In December 1967, McCain was placed in a cell with two other Americans, who did not expect him to live more than a week.
-In March 1968, McCain was placed into solitary confinement, where he remained for two years.
+In March 1968, McCain was placed in solitary confinement, where he remained for two years.

 In mid-1968, his father John S. McCain Jr. was named commander of all U.S. forces in the Vietnam theater, and the North Vietnamese offered McCain early release because they wanted to appear merciful for propaganda purposes, and also to show other POWs that elite prisoners were willing to be treated preferentially.
+Such early release was prohibited by the POWs' interpretation of the military Code of Conduct, which states in Article III: "I will accept neither parole nor special favors from the enemy."
 McCain refused repatriation unless every man taken in before him was also released.
-Such early release was prohibited by the POWs' interpretation of the military Code of Conduct, which states in Article III: "I will accept neither parole nor special favors from the enemy."
 To prevent the enemy from using prisoners for propaganda, officers were to agree to be released in the order in which they were captured.